shankerpura/shankerpura/README.md

 - 👋 Hi, I’m __
 - 👀 I’m interested in embedded systems and wireless systems including industrial IOT.
 - 🌱 I’m currently learning Python and AWS
-- 💞️ I’m looking to collaborate on achieving fastre time to market using robust design frameworks.
+- 💞️ I’m looking to collaborate on achieving faster time to market using robust design frameworks.
 - 📫 You may reach me on vrenupr@gmail.com

 <!---